 The students looked at the factors that might have caused us to lead less healthy lifestyles than we were 20 years ago.
 They specifically looked at the phenomenon of ‘portion distortion’, where our perception of what constitutes as a portion has been altered by the media.
 Afterwards, the students looked at how the nutritional information on packaging can help them to make more informed choices.

 The Heads of Year led their year groups in a session looking at what self-esteem, body image and body confidence, with the aim to provide students with the skills to make decisions which will positively impact how they see themselves.
 Our ex-student, Connie Inglis, (with 93,000 followers on Instagram) joined us to talk about how she has suffered with anorexia and how she turned her social media from a negative experience to one that boost her self-image and those of others.

 Well done to all the young people who worked so hard to be recognised in PD hour.
-I enjoyed meeting with Madeline Cole, Omar Natarajan, Scarlett Walker, Fynnlay Wiltshire, Holly Hemingway, Oliver Coomber, Sam Courtman, Erin Smith, Millie Morrell, Alyssa Legault, Christian Boden, Katie Mae Wright, Seb Gray, Bella Coppock, Jessica Tucker, Sophie Ferguson, Ciaran Connell, Emma Dodsworth, Edith Richardson, Lily Dunlop, Freya Salt Smith, Maya Schottler and Charlotte Hemsley.
+I enjoyed meeting with Madeline Cole, Omar Natarajan, Scarlett Walker, Fynnlay Wiltshire, Holly Hemingway, Oliver Coomber, Sam Courtman, Erin Smith, Millie Morrell, Alyssa Legault, Katie Mae Wright, Seb Gray, Bella Coppock, Jessica Tucker, Sophie Ferguson, Ciaran Connell, Emma Dodsworth, Edith Richardson, Lily Dunlop, Freya Salt Smith, Maya Schottler and Charlotte Hemsley.

 HOT CHOC FRIDAY